alandoherty/node-lxd/docs/client.md

 ### Get container

-To get a container by name, call `get` and pass the name of the container.
+To get a container by name, call `container` and pass the name of the container.
 If successful, container will be a `Container` object.

 ```js
 client.container("container-name", function(err, container) {